booee/intrvl/README.md

 # intrvl

-A lightweight utility for creating a node.js interval that stops itself based on timeout and/or max execution count
+A lightweight utility for creating a node.js interval that stops itself based on timeout and/or max execution count as well as event emission.

 ### Installation